Antonio Inoki: Personal life and death

 Inoki was married to actress Mitsuko Baisho from 1971 to 1987, and together they had a daughter, Hiroko.
+Inoki married for a third time in 1989, with his third wife giving birth to Inoki's first son.
+The couple divorced in 2012.
+Inoki's son attended Columbia University in New York City.
 In 2014, Inoki took Haroon Abid, nephew of his Pakistani rival Zubair Jhara Pahalwan, under his guardianship.
-Inoki operated a wrestling themed restaurant in Shinjuku, Tokyo, named Antonio's Inoki Sakaba Shinjuku.
-Inoki's fourth wife, Tazuko Tada, died on August 27, 2019.
-In 2021, it was reported that spinal issues had confined Inoki to a wheelchair.
+Inoki's fourth wife, Tazuko Tada, died on 27 August 2019.